FUN CAMP GIFTS

 Find a great collection of custom-made shirts, hoodies, bags, swag & gear on our RedBubble page.
 Click on any image or the link below.

-Many of our Arizona Science Camps offer Summer Science Programs, Activities, Workshops & Classes starting in April, 2025.
+Many of our Arizona Science Camps offer Fall Science Programs, Activities, Workshops & Classes starting in October, 2025.

-Many of our Science Camps will be hosting Summer Reunions for their previous campers, and Summer Open Houses for interested new campers and families.
+Many of our Science Camps will be hosting Fall Reunions for their previous campers, and Fall Open Houses for interested new campers and families.
 Each camp is different, and some offer activities for the entire family.

 Looking for a Great Arizona Science Day Camp?
 Look at each camp's TYPE OF CAMP description.
 Many of our Best Arizona Day Science Camps also list their exact hours, and if they offer before and after camp activities.